akaigraham/box-office-EDA/README.md

 ```

 ## Movie Runtime Analysis
 Use dataframe created from API calls.
 Clean dataframe, handle missing values, duplicates, and NaNs.
 Create subsets of the dataframe for different runtime buckets.
+I chose to remove any movies with runtimes over 2x Standard Deviation, so we are not influenced by outliers.
+I was comfortable doing this as the mean and median were very similar values.

 ```
 movies_lt_30 = runtime_df.loc[runtime_df['runtime'] <= 30]